rupankarlahon/SentimentAnalysis/README.md

 ##  Setup & Installation

-I've made sure this project is super easy to get running on your local machine.

 ### 1. Install the Requirements
 Make sure you have Python installed, then install the necessary AI and data packages:
 ```bash